BlueBrain/bbp-atlas-pipeline/readme.md

 4. `cd blue_brain_atlas_pipeline`
 5. `export PYTHONPATH=.:$PYTHONPATH`

+Now you can go to [Run the pipeline](#run-the-pipeline) for the instructions to run the pipeline.

 ### Docker image
 A [Docker](https://docs.docker.com/reference) image containing all the pipeline dependencies is available in the Git [registry](https://bbpgitlab.epfl.ch/dke/apps/blue_brain_atlas_pipeline/container_registry/159):
 `bbpgitlab.epfl.ch:5050/dke/apps/blue_brain_atlas_pipeline:<tag>`